IntersectMBO/plutus/plutus-conformance/README.md

 `cabal run test-utils .uplc plutus-conformance/test-cases/uplc/evaluation eval`

-to have the executable search for files with extension `.uplc` in the /uplc directory that are missing output files.
-It will evaluate and create output files for them.
+to have the executable search for files with extension `.uplc` in the /uplc directory.
+It will evaluate and create/update output files for them.

-Or, to update and add outputs to all files in the /uplc directory, run

-`cabal run test-utils .uplc plutus-conformance/test-cases/uplc/evaluation eval`

 For the manual, run: